lockelee1015/project-man/README.md

 ### Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed development guidelines, testing procedures, and submission process.

 ### License